Dedicated Philanthropic Giving Attorney in Dallas, TX

 - Endowed Scholarships: Chris can work with the University of your choice to establish a scholarship that supports students in your area of interest.

 We are pleased to be able to offer professional services to further your philanthropic and tax-planning goals, as well as providing for your heirs and your legacy.
-To schedule a consultation, contact our Dallas law office online or call (214) 974-8940.
+To schedule a consultation with a philanthropic giving attorney, contact our Dallas law office online or call (214) 974-8940.